carmine560/trading-assistant/README.md

     # Check if the current number of trades for the day exceeds the maximum
     # daily number of trades.
 If it does, speak the alert text and exit.
 This
     # command requires that the 'count_trades' command below has been called in
-    # a previous action.
+    # previous actions.
 The '-MDN' option configures the maximum daily number
     # of trades.
 A zero value for it indicates unlimited trades.
     ('check_maximum_daily_number_of_trades', 'ALERT_TEXT'),
     ('click', 'X, Y'),               # Click at coordinates X, Y.